WilliamHLe/StrikkDin/README.md

 ## Installation

-You should use virtual environment like [VirtualEnv](https://virtualenv.pypa.io/en/latest/installation.html) to isolate Python projects.
+We recommend to use a virtual environment like [VirtualEnv](https://virtualenv.pypa.io/en/latest/installation.html) to isolate Python projects.
 This may help to prevent problems in the future.

 To activate VirtualEnv:

 ```sh
 $ source /venv/bin/activate
 ```

+### Clone and run project

 1. Use any IDE that supports Python and clone: